leetheoiv/AI-DATA-ASSISTANT/README.md

 ### 6. Tool-use execution loop
 Worker agents execute each approved step using specialised tools — statistical computation, chart generation, and data transformation.
 Results stream back into the session.

-### 7. Interpret and annotate visuals
-For each chart produced, you can supply your own interpretation.
-These annotations are stored and included verbatim in the final report, preserving business context.

-### 8. Export to PowerPoint
+### 7. Export to PowerPoint
-The assistant compiles findings, charts, narrative summaries, and your annotations into a structured `.pptx` report — ready to share with stakeholders.
+The assistant compiles findings, charts, narrative summaries, and your annotations into a structured `.pdf` report.

 ---